JulianKarrer/moleculardynamics/README.md

   run should be added here.
 This includes implementation of time stepping scheme, potentials, thermostats, neighbor lists, atom containers, and implementation files that will be provided by us (e.g. domain decomposition implementation).
-The `CMakeLists.txt` file in `src/` creates a [static library](https://en.wikipedia.org/wiki/Static_library) which is linked to all the other targets in the repository, and which propagates its dependency, so that there is no need to explicitely link against Eigen or MPI.
+The `meson.build` file in `src/` creates a [static library](https://en.wikipedia.org/wiki/Static_library) which is linked to all the other targets in the repository, and which propagates its dependency, so that there is no need to explicitly link against Eigen or MPI.
 - `tests/` contains tests for the library code code.
 It uses [GoogleTest](https://google.github.io/googletest/) to define short, simple test cases.
 This is where you will add tests for the time integration,